What Is Motivational Interviewing?

 iStock/Courtney Hale

 To build a client's motivation, counselors use several research-backed strategies to give clients confidence in their ability.
-Below are therapeutic techniques that may promote change and support a healthy client-therapist relationship and productive conversation in MI.
+There are many therapeutic techniques that may promote change and support a healthy client-therapist relationship and productive conversation in Motivational Interviewing.
+Motivational interviewing strategies include:

 A therapist may ask evocative questions that may require more than a "yes" or "no" answer.
-The patient in MI often does most of the talking, allowing the counselor to learn more about a client's values, goals, and uncertainties about changing a specific behavior.
-The line of questioning may begin to develop discrepancy between what a client is doing currently and the change that they hope to make.
+The client in MI often does most of the talking, allowing the counselor to learn more about a client's values, goals, and uncertainties about changing a specific behavior.
+The line of questioning may begin to develop a discrepancy between what a client is doing currently and the change that they hope to make.
+This is the first step to helping people identify behaviors they’d like to change.

 Affirmations

 In MI, a counselor may repeat the patient's verbalized vital points, which can clarify and deepen their understanding of the client's thoughts and feelings.
-This practice can also amplify or reinforce a patient's stated desire for change.
+This practice can also amplify or reinforce a patient's stated commitment to change.

-Rather than a set of techniques to "use on" people, MI offers common sense strategies for counselors to use in collaboration with their patients that can build skills.
-After establishing a strong therapeutic rapport, patients and therapists may create a "change plan" together.
-This plan can be shaped by essential questions, which might include:
+Rather than a set of techniques to "use on" people, MI offers common sense strategies for counselors to use in collaboration with their clients that can build skills.
+After establishing a strong therapeutic rapport, clients and therapists may create a "change plan" together.
+This planning process can be shaped by essential questions, which might include:

 • Where do we go from here?